Thulian Echoes (2014)

 We are back with yet another Installment of the modules from the twisted mind of Zacharrov Kowolski, that strange Canadian pervert that sets all our hearts ablaze.
 Thulian Echoes is an honest to god module and it verges somewhere between meta-narrative brilliance and the nonsensical.
 I shall attempt to explain.

-The central conceit of Thulian Echoes is a good one.
+The central conceit of Thulian Echoes is great.
 The party somehow gets their hands on a diary belonging to a previous group of adventurers from around 100 AD.
 The diary is not read aloud but the players actually take the parts of the adventurers (A Roman, A Rabbi and A Gladiator walk into a dungeon etc. etc.) exploring the dungeon.

 Now here is the second good design choice.
 The dungeon is actually really unfair.
-I mean bordering on tomb of horrors level unfair.
-Unnanounced death traps, tough monster encounters that are hard to foresee or misleading, deadly poison gas that you only notice when you have already been exposed to it, and of course, the Mad Mizard Xenophon, builder of a wizardly lair on a barren island off the coast of Iceland.
+I mean bordering on Tomb of Horrors level unfair.
+Unannounced death traps, tough monster encounters that are hard to foresee or misleading, deadly poison gas that you only notice when you have already been exposed to it, and of course, the Mad Wizard Xenophon, builder of a wizardly lair on a barren island off the coast of Iceland.
 It is quintessentially Lotfp in that it is packed with treasure but people pushing their luck will get their shit wrecked.
-But the twist is…this time you get a do-over with your own heroes more then 1 millenia later.
+But the twist is…this time you get a do-over with your own heroes more then a millennia later.

 Also there is a tunnel to the hollow earth.
 Did I mention this?
 Because there is one.
 It takes many days to reach the hollow earth and the journey is generated using random tables but fuck me you can go there.
 You probably will not have sufficient food to press on, and everything sucks down there.
 Kowolski takes a page from Lovecraft and arguably Merrit by including among the encounters not only prehistoric salamanders but also the hideous Sub-men, technologically advanced sociopathic humans with advanced vrill technologies, as well as a few Degenerated Elder Things if you MUST keep pressing.
 The Hollow Earth itself is, naturally, not covered in this ultra-dense 33 page fantasy-fest.